Before electricity became

 yellow in sunlight.
 Amber is actually fossilized tree sap!
 It's the stuff

-got stuck in the tree sap.
-Small insects which had bitten the dinosaurs,
+in the tree sap.
+Small insects which had bitten the dinosaurs, had blood

-had blood with DNA from the dinosaurs in the insect's bodies, which were
+with DNA from the dinosaurs in the insect's bodies, which were now

 oddly - like attracting feathers - when rubbed by fur or other objects.